Located on Hood Canal, Camp Robbinswold has 570 acres including a mile of saltwater beachfront, six miles of trails and a freshwater lake.

 Some of the yearly programming that keeps our Robbinswold family growing and connected include: family camp, two work parties, Lilliwaup community day camp, summer camp and troop and service unit camping.
-To find out more about any of these traditions, please contact Camp Director Kate Tegeler.
+To find out more about any of these traditions, please contact Camp Director Haley Peel.

 Get a Taste of Camp

 Come see what camp is all about before registering!
-Children get to sample camp activities with our experienced camp staff while parents enjoy an informative presentation and have all their questions answered by the camp directors.
-You will also have the opportunity to tour camp, and staff will be on hand to help with registration.
+Children sample camp activities while parents have their questions answered by the camp directors and tour camp.

 39580 N Highway 101